utk-cs340-fall26/students/netid.md

 ## Interests & Hobbies

 I love to play video games!
 I also like making art in Blender and Clip Studio Paint.
 I am very interested in neuromorphic computing, machine learning (in the medical / exploration fields), and video game design!
-Here is a link to one of my favorite video games ever: https://www.terraria.org/, and a link to Blender's website: https://www.blender.org/
+Here is a link to one of my favorite video games ever: https://www.terraria.org/, a html with a note on how much i like the game: https://github.com/obrewer-UTK/students/blob/main/terraria, and a link to Blender's website: https://www.blender.org/

 ---